Mr. North

 Mr. North is a 1988 American comedy-drama film starring Anthony Edwards and featuring Robert Mitchum and Lauren Bacall, based on the novel Theophilus North (1973) by Thornton Wilder.

-Directed by Danny Huston, the film became a family project; produced by John Huston, it also stars Anjelica Huston, Danny Huston's future wife Virginia Madsen, and Allegra Huston.
-Released a year after Jack Huston's death, the film marked his final film he wrote.
+The directorial debut of Danny Huston, the project became a family effort: co-produced and co-written by his father John Huston, it also stars his half-sister Anjelica Huston, and, in a small role, his step-sister Allegra Huston.
+Danny Huston's future wife Virginia Madsen is also featured.
+Released a year after John Huston's death, the film marked his final screenwriting credit.

 Plot

-In 1920s Newport, Rhode Island, Theophilus North (Anthony Edwards) is an engaging, multi-talented, middle-class Yale University graduate who spends the summer catering to the wealthy families of the city.
-He becomes the confidant of James McHenry Bosworth (Robert Mitchum), and a tutor and tennis coach to the families' children.
-He also befriends many from the city's servant class including Henry Simmons (Harry Dean Stanton), Amelia Cranston (Lauren Bacall), and Sally Boffin (Virginia Madsen).
+In 1920s Newport, Rhode Island, Theophilus North is an engaging, multi-talented, middle-class Yale University graduate who spends the summer catering to the wealthy families of the city.
+He becomes the confidant of James McHenry Bosworth, and a tutor and tennis coach to the families' children.
+He also befriends many from the city's servant class including Henry Simmons, Amelia Cranston, and Sally Boffin.

 Complications arise when some residents begin to ascribe healing powers to the static electricity shocks that Mr. North happens to generate frequently.
 Despite never claiming any healing or medical abilities, he is accused of quackery, and with the help of those he has befriended, must defend himself.

-In the end, Mr. North accepts a position of leadership at an educational and philosophical academy founded by Mr. Bosworth, and begins a romance with Bosworth's granddaughter Persis.
+In the end, Mr. North accepts a position of leadership at an educational and philosophical academy founded by Mr. Bosworth and begins a romance with Bosworth's granddaughter Persis Bosworth-Tennyson.